Planning Permission For Timber Garden Buildings

 These restrictions should not put you off though, as we build a considerable number of garden buildings for customers with listed properties.

-Obtaining planning permission is not as difficult a process as popular myth would lead you to believe; our dedicated team are always on hand to advise and help if you should have any concerns or wish to check any information with us.
-Just give us a call on 01760 444 229 or send us an email: firstname.lastname@example.org.
+Obtaining planning permission for a Garden Office, Summerhouse, Garden Room, Garden Shed or other garden building is not as difficult a process as popular myth would lead you to believe; our dedicated team is always on hand to advise and help if you should have any concerns or wish to check any information with us.

 For further information, visit the Government Planning Portal website.